 This qualification is not just about being able to use computers.
 Employers have said that they need people who are able to help them develop their systems or the systems for their customers, use IT as a tool to analyse data and develop applications.
 Therefore, this qualification is designed to give pupils a range of specialist knowledge and transferable skills in the context of applied IT, providing them with the opportunity to enter an apprenticeship, move directly into employment, or progress to a related Higher Education degree course.

 The Course Structure

-This IT course is new and refreshing and has exciting content which is up to date, engaging, fit for purpose and suitable for the needs of all students.
+The course itself is refreshing, stimulating and modern and has exciting content which is up to date, engaging, fit for purpose and suitable for the needs of all students.
 OCR has consulted with employers and industry specialists to make sure that students will gain the right combination of knowledge, understanding and skills required for the 21st century.
 The qualification aims to develop students’ knowledge, understanding and skills of the essentials of IT and follows the Digital Software Practitioner Strand.
 Students will gain an insight into the IT sector as they investigate the pace of technological change, IT infrastructure on a global scale and the importance of legal and security considerations.
 Designed in collaboration with industry experts the qualifications focus on the requirements that today’s employers demand.

 There is no AS Level equivalent for this course and so it should be treated as a two year course.

 Digital Software Practitioner Pathway This pathway focuses on the job role of a software practitioner across a range of sectors including website creation, mobile applications or games creation.
 Students will also explore programming languages used to build apps and the contexts in which these may be used.

 Essentials of IT